class Gio::Task

 Call this in the "start" method of your asynchronous method, and pass the #GTask around throughout the asynchronous operation.
 You can use g_task_set_task_data() to attach task-specific data to the object, which you can retrieve later via g_task_get_task_data().

-By default, if @cancellable is cancelled, then the return value of the task will always be %G_IO_ERROR_CANCELLED, even if the task had already completed before the cancellation.
+By default, if cancellable is cancelled, then the return value of the task will always be %G_IO_ERROR_CANCELLED, even if the task had already completed before the cancellation.
 This allows for simplified handling in cases where cancellation may imply that other objects that the task depends on have been destroyed.
 If you do not want this behavior, you can use g_task_set_check_cancellable() to change it.

 Class Method Detail

-Checks that @result is a #GTask, and that @source_object is its
+Checks that result is a #GTask, and that source_object is its

-source object (or that @source_object is nil
+source object (or that source_object is nil and result has no

 source object).
 This can be used in g_return_if_fail() checks.